-The micro blogging site Twitter have slashed the API rate limit from 350 to 175, although our testing has seen the limit go as low as 75 calls per hour.
+The microblogging site Twitter has slashed the API rate limit from 350 to 175, although our testing has seen the limit go as low as 75 calls per hour.

 Why has the company been forced to do this?

-The service has been hit hard by World Cup traffic and the networks capacity has been running on max for a while now.
+The service has been hit hard by World Cup traffic and the capacity of the network has been running on max for a while now.

 Twitter’s uptime has been at it’s worst this month resulting in the all too familiar “Fail Whale” message informing customers that the service’s capacity has been exceeded.

 What is the API Rate Limit?

 Every time a 3rd -party application makes a request to Twitter, it uses a call to the Twitter API (Application Programming Interface) to send or receive data.

 Sending data using the API is not limited at present but reading it is.

 The API can only be called a set number of times per hour and once the maximum has been reached, the calls will no longer return any Twitter data until the hour is up.